 Deep sleep relates to formless causal realms of meditation, in which we can experience the seed energies behind the universe, prior to any manifestation in form.
 These are realms of contemplation of the creative forces of Prakriti, nature and cosmic intelligence.
 Only those who have cultivated a strong awareness and wakefulness throughout the day can remain aware in deep sleep.

-Yoga nidra, which literally means yogic sleep, in the true sense consists of holding our awareness through dream and deep sleep as well, turning sleep into a meditation.
+Yoga Nidra, which literally means yogic sleep, in the true sense consists of holding our awareness through dream and deep sleep as well, turning sleep into a deep meditation.
 Once we can do this, our entire life becomes a meditation practice.
 We will receive new knowledge and insight in sleep and make greater connections with the universe even than during our waking ours.

 Key points to turning sleep into a meditation practice:

 It is important to turn off all media stimulation and do some meditation or contemplative practices at least one hour before sleep.
 The use of incense, ghee lamps, sandalwood oil or herbs like Brahmi can be helpful.

 Some deep prolonged and restful pranayama is helpful here, learning how to witness the breath, detaching one’s awareness from the breath, senses and mind.
 Then one should enter into sleep as a further level of meditation, letting go of all the thoughts of the waking state and worries of the day.

 Using mantra can help you do this and become a tool of charting your course through dream and sleep in a conscious manner.
 Learn to use your mantra to guide you through sleep to higher consciousness.
 Certain mantras like Raam or Aim Shreem Kleem are helpful here as well as Shanti mantras.
 You should look at sleep not just as bodily rest but also as a further journey from waking into cosmic consciousness, or from physical waking to waking to our true Self beyond birth and death.